zacharylandes/checks-for-understanding/module-2/backend/week_5.md

 2. Where is cart information/temporary information usually stored?
 <br>

-as a hash in PORO
+as a hash in a PORO

 <br>
 3. What might be some reasons not to store cart in our database?
 Are there any reasons why we would want to persist that information?